moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 ~~~
 {: #warpmedia-catalog-body title="WARP Media Format CATALOG body"}

-* Media format type: this MUST hold the value 0x001 (see {{IANA Considerations}}).
+* Media format type: this MUST hold the value 0x001 (see <<IANA>>).

 * Track count:
 The number of tracks described by the catalog.
-A CATALOG MAY hold 0 tracks.
+A catalog SHOULD describe at least 1 track.

 Each track is described by a track descriptor with the format: